mcjelewis/threadz/README.md

     - $client_id = [your ID]
     - $client_secret = [your Key]
 6. Edit the config-threadz.xml file.
     - There are three lines that need to be edited, all related to the path to your webserver.
-Modify lines for launch_url, domain, url with your server paths.
+Modify lines for the launch_url, domain, and url properties with path to your server.
 Or, you can use the XML Config Builder tool to generate a new xml file (http://www.edu-apps.org/build_xml.html) if you prefer.
 More information can be found at https://canvas.instructure.com/doc/api/file.tools_intro.html
 7. Move the lib/pl/svgDownload.pl file into your server's perl directory (typically the cgi-bin outside of the webserver directory in Apache).
-On the treadz.php page, check the directory path in the hidden form titled svgform to make sure it matches where the svgDownload.pl
+On the treadz.php page, check the directory path in the hidden form titled svgform to make sure it matches where the svgDownload.pl page has been placed.
+This file is what is used to save the visualizations out as pdf, png, or svg files.